CESNET/cesnet-datazoo/docs/features.md

 ## PPI sequence
 A per-packet information (PPI) sequence is a 2D matrix describing the first 30 packets of a flow.
 For flows shorter than 30 packets, the PPI sequence is padded with zeros.
-Set `use_push_flags` for using PUSH flags in PPI sequences, if available in the used dataset.
+Set `use_push_flags` to include PUSH flags in PPI sequences, if available in the dataset.

 | **Name**                | **Description**                                                                     |
 |-------------------------|-------------------------------------------------------------------------------------|